thomasWeise/aitoa/book/comparing/time/README.md

 We use it every day: the clock time.
 In our experiments with the JSSP, we have measured the runtime mainly in terms of milliseconds that have passed on the clock as well.

+\text.block{definition}{clockTime}{The consumed *clock time* is the time that has passed since the optimization process was started.}

 This has several *advantages*:

 - Clock time is a quantity which makes physical sense and which is intuitive clear to us.
 - In applications, we often have well-defined computational budgets and thus need to know how much time our processes really need.
 - Results in many research works reported report the consumed runtime, so there is a wide basis for comparisons.
 - If you want to publish your own work, you should report the runtime that your implementation of your algorithm needs as well.
 - If we measure the runtime of your algorithm implementation, it will include everything that the code you are executing does.
 If your code loads files, allocates data structures, or does complicated calculations &ndash; everything will be included in the measurement.
 - If we can [parallelize](http://en.wikipedia.org/wiki/Parallel_computing) or even [distribute](http://en.wikipedia.org/wiki/Distributed_computing) our algorithms, clock time measurements still make sense.

 But reporting the clock time consumed by an algorithm implementation also has *disadvantages*: